 - Tap on Speed to select faster or slower recording speeds

 - Select Effects and scroll through the filter options at the bottom where the shutter button is.

 - Tap on the clock icon to set a Timer for recording so you can do a hands-free recording

-Instagram (personal, business, creator)profiles, will have access to the same 3 features plus the audio (or music) feature on Instagram reels.
+Instagram (personal, business, creator) profiles will have access to the same three features plus the reels’ audio (or music) feature.
 You can search through suggested audio clips, popular music, or genres to use in your video.

-After you’ve selected your effects, to record simply press and hold the shutter button at the bottom of your screen.
-When recording, you are able to record multiple videos up to 15 seconds in length.
+After selecting your effects to record, press and hold the shutter button at the bottom of your screen, you can record multiple videos up to 15 seconds in length when recording.